rdouglascox/phil1012/14_the_semantics_of_MPL_part1.md

 * the value of a proposition is its **truth value**.
 * the value of a name is its **referent**.
 * the value of a predicate is its **extension**.

----

-* the value of an atomic proposition---its truth value---is determined by the value of the name---the name's referent---and the value of its predicate---the predicate's extension.
+* the value of an atomic propositionits truth valueis determined by the value of the namethe name's referentand the value of its predicatethe predicate's extension.
 * an atomic proposition is true if and only if the name's referent is in the predicate's extension.
 * the value of a name, its referent, is an **object**.
 * the value of a predicate, its extension, is a **set of objects**.

----

 * an atomic proposition is true if and only if the name's referent, an object, is in the predicate's extension, a set of objects.
 * $Fa$ is true if and only if the referent of $a$ is in the extension